kmcphillips/acts_as_permalink/README.markdown

 ## History

+* May 3, 2012 -- 0.3.1 -- Finally got it gemified.

-*March 19, 2012  --  Updated to work with Rails 3.2
+* March 19, 2012  --  Updated to work with Rails 3.2

-*Feb 13, 2010*  --  Fixed collision problem with single table inheritance models.
+* Feb 13, 2010*  --  Fixed collision problem with single table inheritance models.
 Removed dependency on andand gem.